Miami Beach skyline at golden hour, palm trees and ocean

 Best for a Bachelorette in Miami

 Miami is bachelorette HQ on the East Coast.
-Faena Hotel Miami Beach is the cinematic flagship — the red-velvet Faena Theater hosts nightly burlesque, the Damien Hirst golden mammoth anchors the garden, the Argentine creative team behind Baz Luhrmann's films designed the interiors.
-The Setai Miami Beach runs the working benchmark — three pools at three temperatures (75°F cold, 85°F warm, 95°F hot), Asian-discipline service, the largest Forbes-Five-Star spa programme in Miami.
-EDITION Miami Beach is the only Miami luxury hotel with an in-house basement entertainment complex — bowling alley, ice-skating rink, basement nightclub, all under one roof.
-Fontainebleau hosts LIV Nightclub — the highest-grossing nightclub in Miami since 2008.
+Faena Hotel Miami Beach is the cinematic flagship, the red-velvet Faena Theater hosts nightly burlesque, the Damien Hirst golden mammoth anchors the garden, the Argentine creative team behind Baz Luhrmann's films designed the interiors.
+The Setai Miami Beach sets the service benchmark, three pools at three temperatures (75°F cold, 85°F warm, 95°F hot), Asian-discipline service, the largest Forbes-Five-Star spa programme in Miami.
+EDITION Miami Beach is the only Miami luxury hotel with an in-house basement entertainment complex, bowling alley, ice-skating rink, basement nightclub, all under one roof.
+Fontainebleau hosts LIV Nightclub, the highest-grossing nightclub in Miami since 2008.

 Top 20 Miami Bachelorette Hotels → All Bachelorette Hotels →